MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-file-types.md

 - **Microsoft Office**: File types in the following table.

-    Supported file formats for these file types: Office 97-2003 documents and Open Office XML
+    The supported file formats for these file types are the 97-2003 file formats and Office Open XML formats for the following Office programs: Word, Excel, and PowerPoint.

     |Office file type|Office file type|
     |----------------------------------|----------------------------------|